footie-house

 Aaron Strutt Image

-Mortgage lenders generally offer between four and 5.5 times salary to determine if they will issue £2 million mortgages.
+Mortgage lenders generally offer between four and 5.5 times the salary when assessing affordability for £2 million mortgages.

 Some lenders require single or joint applicants to earn at least £500,000 a year to qualify for £2 million, while others expect them to make just over £363,000.
 The most generous lenders will require them to earn at least £333,333 each year.